kfprugger/PrivNet-Mgd-SFC-1NT-LA/README.md

 # Monitored Service Fabric Private Networking Solution
 Hello!
 I was recently challenged to create a private networking solution for Azure Service Fabric.
-I’m more of a Kubernetes dude, so Service Fabric (SFC) looked like a challenge.
+I’m more of a Kubernetes dude, so Service Fabric (SFC) looked like a great challenge.
 First, I wanted to see if there was a managed solution rather than the [old school deployment](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-overview) of load balancers, public Ips, NSGs, etc. individually.
 It turns out, there is!
 [Managed SFC](https://docs.microsoft.com/en-us/azure/service-fabric/overview-managed-cluster) if a newish offering in Azure that deploys all the infrastructure needed for a SFC cluster into a managed subnet without needing to fool with individual components.
 Yay!

-So, now on to the task of deploying Managed SFC!
+So, now on to the task of deploying Managed SFC (MSFC)!
 In the diagram below, you'll find how I securely deploy my service fabric cluster by using the following ancillary Azure components:

 - [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/)
     - In my script, I reference a management Key Vault that I use for my [certificate password](https://www.sslmarket.com/ssl/how-to-create-an-pfx-file) AND the Managed SFC cluster password.
 The management Azure Key Vault references are outlined in the comments and parameters.